 The Story of Katetaula Community

 Katetaula Community Based Organisation (CBO) was born when the Care Workers in Maranatha Community identified the need to open a second Care Point in the nearby community of Katetaula.
 The decision was made to create a separate CBO in Katetaula, with its own group of Care Workers and children due to the distance children had to walk each day to the Care Point.
-Care Workers from Maranatha alongside the Luanshya local office walked with and invested heavily into newly identified Care Workers in Katetaula, who began feeding children in April of 2015.
+Care Workers from Maranatha alongside the Hands at Work local office team in Luanshya walked with and invested heavily into newly identified Care Workers in Katetaula, who began feeding children in April of 2014.

 Water continues to be a challenge in Katetaula.
 Care Workers wake up at 04:00 to fetch water for the Care Point.
 Katetaula only has one borehole and a few shallow wells which are rapidly drying up.
 Drought has exacerbated the shortage of water this community normally faces, and the water left is being used by livestock, causing contamination and water-borne diseases.
 Hands at Work has found a short-term solution; providing containers and sending someone from the CBO each day to fetch water from the neighbouring community, Maranatha, for the use of the CBO.

 Recently the Chief of Katetaula, Chiwala, has given and officially demarcated land for the use of the CBO which the Care Workers are taking ownership of.
 They have been clearing the land and constructing temporary shelters so the Care Point can shift from one of the Care Worker’s homes.
 It’s a positive and encouraging step for the CBO.
 Their progress has already encouraged many and as they continue to walk in unity their efforts will have a tremendous and lasting impact.
 In 2018, the Care Workers finished the construction of a cooking shelter, benches and toilet at the new Care Point.